sheljohn/ndArray/README.md

 _This program was tested on Ubuntu 12.04 with Matlab R2012a and g++ 4.6.3, but should be cross-platform.
 Feel free to report bugs to the email specified in the sources._

-MexArray is a single-header template C++11 library that defines a **generic n-dimensional array class** capable of handling both Matlab's `mxArray`s (mutable or not) and standard C++ allocations (both static and dynamic).
+ndArray is a single-header template C++11 library that defines a **generic n-dimensional array class** capable of handling both Matlab's `mxArray`s (mutable or not) and standard C++ allocations (both static and dynamic).
 It is designed to provide minimal (but useful) functionality and can be easily extended/built-upon for any kind of application.
 It is released in the public domain and can therefore be used for both open and closed source projects, whether commercial or not (cf licence).

 ---